Monarchy of New Zealand: Title

-Before 1953 the sovereign's title was the same throughout all their realms and territories.
+Before 1953, the sovereign's title was the same throughout all realms and territories.
 It was agreed at the Commonwealth Economic Conference in London in December 1952 that each of the Commonwealth realms, including New Zealand, could adopt its own royal titles for the monarch.
 The New Zealand Parliament enacted the Royal Titles Act in 1953, altering the style borne by Queen Elizabeth II and giving her the title of Elizabeth the Second, by the Grace of God of the United Kingdom, New Zealand and Her Other Realms and Territories Queen, Head of the Commonwealth, Defender of the Faith.
-Subsequent to the passage of the Royal Titles Act 1974, Elizabeth's title in New Zealand became Elizabeth the Second, By the Grace of God Queen of New Zealand and of Her Other Realms and Territories, Head of the Commonwealth, Defender of the Faith.
-On the accession of Charles to the throne, his title was proclaimed to be King Charles the Third, By the Grace of God King of New Zealand and of His Other Realms and Territories, Head of the Commonwealth, Defender of the Faith, subject to confirmation in a new act.
+Subsequent to the passage of the Royal Titles Act 1974, the monarch's title in New Zealand is currently Charles the Third, By the Grace of God King of New Zealand and of His Other Realms and Territories, Head of the Commonwealth, Defender of the Faith.

 Although the King's New Zealand title includes the phrase 'Defender of the Faith', neither the sovereign nor the governor-general has any religious role in New Zealand; there has never been an established church in the country.
-This is one of the key differences from the King's role in England, where the monarch is supreme governor of the Church of England.
+This is one of the key differences from the King's role in England, where he is supreme governor of the Church of England.